flexpa/sero/README.md

-# Serotiny
+# Sero

-Serotiny is a modular TypeScript toolchain for FHIR (and friends).
+Sero is a modular TypeScript toolchain for FHIR (and friends).

 Health data is spreading everywhere.
 FHIR is a big part of that.
-Serotiny is built for developers who need tools in the languages they know, with opinionated answers to solve common problems.
+Sero is built for developers who need tools in the languages they know, with opinionated answers to solve common problems.
+The name is short for serotiny.
+Serotinous trees like the sequoia depend on the heat of forest fires to release their seeds.

 Features:
 - A broken [FHIR](https://www.hl7.org/fhir/http.html) [REST](#rest)ful API implementation of base resources